 - 15%: Corporate Company Website

-Once you’ve applied for some jobs, hopefully you’ll have at least one interview to attend.
-If you’ve not had an interview for some time (or ever), then we’ve got some great advice on how to prepare.
+Once you’ve applied for some jobs, hopefully, you’ll have at least one interview to attend.
+However, if you’ve not had an interview for some time (or ever), then we’ve got some great advice on how to prepare.

 The Day Before your Interview

-When it gets to the day before your interview, you should have done plenty of research on the company, its markets and thought about the type of questions you will be asked.
-That means on the day before your interview, you can concentrate on some of the more practical elements of a successful interview.
+When it gets to the day before your interview, you should have done plenty of research on its markets and thought about the type of questions you will be asked.
+That means on the day before your interview.
+Then, you can concentrate on some of the more practical elements of a successful interview.

-Print a couple of copy of your CV off.
-Your interviewer will already have a copy but having one of your own to refer to can be very useful.
+Print a couple of copies of your CV off.
+Of course, your interviewer will already have a copy, but having one of your own to refer to can be very useful.
 Also, take copies of any documentary evidence of your achievements.

 The Day Of Your Interview

-After that, if you’ve done all your preparation properly it’s simply a case of getting on with it.
-Try to enjoy the experience because it’s not a test or an exam, it’s an opportunity for you to exhibit why you are the best candidate for the role.
-Smile, be confident and you’ll give yourself the best chance of securing the job and improving those finances.« 60% of Britons In Poverty Are In Working Families Should You Rent Or Buy? »
+After that, if you’ve done all your preparation properly, it’s simply a case of getting on with it.
+Try to enjoy the experience because it’s not a test or an exam.
+It’s an opportunity for you to exhibit why you are the best candidate for the role.
+So smile, be confident, and you’ll give yourself the best chance of securing the job and improving those finances.« 60% of Britons In Poverty Are In Working Families Should You Rent Or Buy? »